shivanginagarro/map-routes/README.md

 src > common > configurations > constants > map > map-setting-constant.js

 Open file with name 'map-setting-constant.js'.There you can place your API key in the value of "KEY" property and you are good to go.

+## To Generate Coverage report

+Type the following command on your command prompt to generate coverage report for testing.

+npm run verify-tests -- --coverage